DigiBP/DigiBP-AREUSE/README.md

 # Our Vision
-Our vision is prudent, to provide Trust square and candidates with world class recruitment services focused on quality, trust, efficiency and cost.
-Our vision is to empower our employees,develop relationships,services and overall business together.
+Our vision is to provide our employer clients and candidates with world class recruitment service focused on high quality, trust, efficiency and cost-effective.
+We aim to empower our job seekers to find the job they always dream of, develop relationships, and overall business together.

 # Our Service Model